Comparisons12 min read

 • Breeze AI: AI-powered content creation, prospecting agent, customer agent, and predictive analytics

-• Custom Objects: Build data models tailored to your business (Professional tier and above)
+• Custom Objects: Build your own data models (Professional tier and above)

 HubSpot Pricing (2026)

-HubSpot prices by Hub, and you can bundle them with the CRM Suite:
+HubSpot breaks pricing down by Hub, and you can bundle them with the CRM Suite:

 Plan CRM Suite Price Key Inclusions